improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

      - PreserveLargeIntegerStrings: if length > 18 digits, numeric candidates removed (avoid precision loss).
 2. Enforcement Phase:
    - Inferred types stored in `InferredTypes`.
    - Runtime conversion is strict; on first conversion failure for a finalized column type, that column is permanently demoted to `string` and subsequent rows use raw strings.
+(Implemented in the field conversion pipeline invoked by ConvertFieldValue.)
    - Casting order: direct parse to the inferred type; no fallback chain except demotion-to-string.

 Custom Conversion: